joshuaebowling/node-web-scraper/book.md

 32 But they did not understand the saying, and were afraid to ask him.
 32 Pero ellos no entendían lo que quería decir con esto, y no se atrevían a preguntárselo.
 33 And they came to Capernaum.
 And when he was in the house he asked them, “What were you discussing on the way?”
 33 Llegaron a Capernaúm.
-Cuando ya estaba en casa, Jesús les preguntó:
+Cuando ya estaba en casa, Jesús les preguntó: ―¿Qué venían discutiendo por el camino?
 34 But they kept silent, for on the way they had argued with one another about who was the greatest.
 34 Pero ellos se quedaron callados, porque en el camino habían discutido entre sí quién era el más importante.
 35 And he sat down and called the twelve.
 And he said to them, “If anyone would be first, he must be last of all and servant of all.”
-35 Entonces Jesús se sentó, llamó a los doce y les dijo:
+35 Entonces Jesús se sentó, llamó a los doce y les dijo: ―Si alguno quiere ser el primero, que sea el último de todos y el servidor de todos.
 36 And he took a child and put him in the midst of them, and taking him in his arms, he said to them,
 36 Luego tomó a un niño y lo puso en medio de ellos.
 Abrazándolo, les dijo:
 37 “Whoever receives one such child in my name receives me, and whoever receives me, receives not me but him who sent me.”